 Family plays an important part in the client’s rehabilitation.

 Addiction and mental health illnesses affect not only the individual but the entire family.
 Often, family members lack knowledge on the issue and thus do not provide the right environment for success.
 It is important that all family members have a good understanding of the addiction and learn how to cope with the challenges they face while trying to help their loved ones.

 Follow-up care is the maintenance phase of the recovery.

 Often, clients do not give the right importance to this part of the rehabilitation process.
 They may believe that the work is done once out of the treatment facility.
-Our experience has shown that follow-up care is an important part of recovery as detoxing and rehabilitation processes are.
+Our experience has shown that follow-up care is as an important part of the recovery as detoxing and rehabilitation processes.
 We need to remember that the small everyday changes and achievements make us successful.